7 Best Solar Companies in Greencastle, IN

 With home solar panels, you can save money on your energy bill, lower your home's carbon footprint, and gain additional energy independence.

 It depends on your location and what type of panels you're installing.
-Since there's a moderate amount of snowfall in Greencastle, your best time to get solar is in the spring and fall.
+Since there's a moderate amount of snowfall in Greencastle, your best time to install solar panels is in the spring and fall.

 Other Greencastle, IN Home Services